Cultus Lake, British Columbia: Government

-The Cultus Lake Parks Board includes five commissioners, of whom 3 are elected from Cultus Lake, and 2 from the City of Chilliwack (as of 2017, Darcy Bauer and David Renwick).
-During the early 1900s, the Cultus Lake area began to build its popularity, which then led to the formation of a joint committee between Cultus Lake and the City of Chilliwack in 1924.
+In the early 1900s, the Cultus Lake area was a popular destination, which led to the formation of a joint committee between the City of Chilliwack and the Corporation of the Township of Chilliwhack (sic) in 1924.
 This then led to the formation of the Cultus Lake Park Board in 1932, which is still in effect today.
-As of 2014, the board chairman is David Renwick.
+The Cultus Lake Park Board includes five commissioners, of whom 3 are elected from Cultus Lake, and 2 from the City of Chilliwack.
+As of 2022, the board chairman is Kirk Dzaman.

 Education

 Cultus Lake Community School has approximately 150 students from Kindergarten to Grade 6.
 The school was first opened in 1947 as a three-room schoolhouse.
-It was destroyed by fire in February 1959; the current building opened in October of the same year.
+It was destroyed by a fire in February 1959; the current building opened in October of the same year.
 The school is administered by the Chilliwack School District.